CodeWithAgam/Conversion-Calculator/README.md

 What's New?

-     1. Added Simple Interest to existing codes. (simple-interest.py)
+     1. Added Body Mass Index to existing codes. (bmi.py)
      2. Updated the README.md